CoreyD97/Burp-Montoya-Utilities/README.md

 ---------

 A "persisted piece of data" is either an auto-persisting container or a preference.</br>
-Each persisted piece of data has a string name (because burp persists data using string keys).
+Each persisted piece of data has a string name (because Burp persists data using string keys).

 It is an error to give two pieces of persisted data the same name.